MrSquidward/Isochrone-Map/README.md

 * To visualize and check results we used an ArcMap but you can also use QGIS instead.

 ## Authors
+Students from Warsaw University of Technology:
 * Michał Nguyen
 * Antoni Gołoś
-Students from Warsaw University of Technology